Carrie Wingert, MS, BCBA

 Phil Stutzman, MS, BCBA

-Phil is a Board Certified Behavior Analyst, licensed in Wisconsin, who has been providing Applied Behavior Analysis therapy to children and teenagers diagnosed with Autism Spectrum Disorder and other developmental disorders for over 5 years.
+Phil is a Board Certified Behavior Analyst who has been providing Applied Behavior Analysis therapy to children and teenagers diagnosed with Autism Spectrum Disorder and other developmental disorders for over 5 years.
 He received his undergraduate degree in Psychology from the University of Wisconsin – Milwaukee.
 He continued graduate level study in Behavior Analysis at UW - Milwaukee where he received his Master of Science degree in Psychology.
 He has diverse experience providing ABA therapy in home, clinic, and school settings, while teaching communication, daily living skills, and social skills.
 Phil believes strongly in quality treatment that puts the individual’s needs first and is driven by helping those he serves to reach their full potential.